Make a Donation

 drivers AT ANY GIVEN MOMENT that were driving while talking on a cell phone.

 The National Highway Traffic Safety Administration (NHTSA) survey found that

 hand-held cell phone use among drivers between the ages of 16 and 24

-drivers, were talking on cell phones while behind the wheel, the survey
+drivers, were talking on cell phones while behind the wheel,

 Frankly, it's dangerous for drivers of any age to drive while talking on a